core-wg/oscore/draft-ietf-core-object-security.md

 The presence of the Object-Security option, both in requests and responses, is expressed in an HTTP header field named CoAP-Object-Security in the mapped request or response.
 The value of the field is:

-  * "" if the CoAP Object-Security option is empty, or
+  * AA if the CoAP Object-Security option is empty, or
   * the value of the CoAP Object-Security option ({{obj-sec-value}}) in base64url encoding (Section 5 of {{RFC4648}}) without padding (see {{RFC7515}} Appendix C for implementation notes for this encoding).

 The header field Content-Type 'application/oscore' (see {{oscore-media-type}}) is used for OSCORE messages transported in HTTP.
 The CoAP Content-Format option is omitted for OSCORE messages transported in CoAP.